 Bridges, Barriers and Boundaries: Ensuring Culturally Competent Care

-Lesbian, gay, bisexual and transgender adolescents (LGBT) are the only sub-set of the adolescent population which is routinely stigmatized and deprived of support in every major area of life.
+Lesbian, gay, bisexual, transgender queer & questioning adolescents (LGBTQ+) are the only sub-set of the adolescent population which is routinely stigmatized and deprived of support in every major area of life.
 That these young people suffer the ill effects of societal stigma, isolation, and bias is evidenced by their substantially higher rates of substance abuse, depression and other mental health disorders; suicidality; homelessness; family violence; truancy; sexual acting out and other at-risk behaviors.

 Goals: Using interactive, small group exercises, experiential techniques and a respectful approach to differences of belief and background, this workshop will enable participants to: